- Amturnide® (as a combination product containing Aliskiren, Amlodipine, Hydrochlorothiazide)

 HOW should this medicine be used?

-Hydrochlorothiazide comes as a tablet, capsule, and solution (liquid) to take by mouth.
-It usually is taken once or twice a day.
-When used to treat edema, hydrochlorothiazide may be taken daily or only on certain days of the week.
+Aliskiren comes as a tablet to take by mouth.
+It is usually taken once a day.
+Aliskiren should be taken either always with food or always without food.
+Take aliskiren at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take hydrochlorothiazide exactly as directed.
+Take aliskiren exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Hydrochlorothiazide controls high blood pressure but does not cure it.
-Continue to take hydrochlorothiazide even if you feel well.
-Do not stop taking hydrochlorothiazide without talking to your doctor.
+Aliskiren controls high blood pressure but does not cure it.
+Continue to take aliskiren even if you feel well.
+Do not stop taking aliskiren without talking to your doctor.